ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

      - climatological 2-d background harmonic viscosities
      - 1.00

+.. _mom-grid-ic-files:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Grid description and initial condition files
+Grid Description and Initial Condition Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The input files containing grid information and the initial conditions for global configurations are listed and described in :numref:`Table %s <MOM6_GridICFiles>`.